Search the Ulster Covenant

 Refining your search

 You may enter more than one search criterion.
 Refining your search is recommended in order to restrict results to a manageable number.
-For example, searching simply on surname for 'Wilson', returns in excess of 5,500 hits, whereas searching for surname 'Wilson' and forename 'Joseph' would return 106 hits.
+For example, searching simply on surname for 'Wilson', returns more than 5,500 hits, but searching for surname 'Wilson' and forename 'Joseph' would return 106 hits.

 A 'wildcard' feature has been built into the search facility.
 This feature may help you to find a name or address when you are unsure of the spelling.
 For example, inputting 'Bally' in the address field will retrieve addresses such as Ballymena, Ballymoney, Ballycross.
 The wildcard feature is built into each of the following search fields: Surname, Forename and Address.